Slavery in Brazil: Race relations

-Francisco Paulo de Almeida (1826-1901), first and only Baron of Guaraciaba, title granted by Princess Isabel.
-A black man, he possessed one of the greatest fortunes of the imperial period, getting to own approximately one thousand slaves.
+Francisco Paulo de Almeida (1826–1901), first and only Baron of Guaraciaba, title granted by Princess Isabel.
+A black man, he possessed one of the greatest fortunes of the imperial period, eventually owning approximately one thousand slaves.

 These color divides reinforced racial barriers between African and Brazilian slaves, and often created animosity between them.
 These differences were heightened after freedom was granted, for lighter skin correlated with social mobility and the greater chance an ex-slave could distance him- or herself from their former slave life.
 Thus, mulattoes and lighter-skinned ex-slaves had larger opportunity to improve their socioeconomic status within the confines of the colonial Brazilian social structure.
 As a consequence, self-segregation was common, as mulattoes preferred to separate their identity as much as possible from blacks.
 One way this is visible is from data on church marriages during the 19th century.
 Church marriage was an expensive affair, and one only the more successful ex-slaves were able to afford, and these marriages were also almost always endogamous.
 The fact that skin color largely dictated possible partners in marriage promoted racial distinctions as well.
 Interracial marriage was a rarity, and was almost always a case of a union between a white man and a mulatto woman.